WebberZone/top-10/readme.txt

 = 2.0.0 =
 * New: Multisite support.
 If you're using multisite and have previously activated Top 10 on individual blogs in the network, then head over to **Top 10 Settings** and import the counts from the old Top 10 1.x tables to the new Top 10 v2.0 tables
+* New: Fully extendable lookup query for the top lists.
+Now you can create your own functions in functions.php or in addon plugins to modify the mySQL query
 * Modified: Post tracking is now done on an hourly basis.
 Date limiting is also on an hourly basis.
 So, 1 day is actually the last 24 hours and not from midnight anymore!
 * Modified: Update and View counts now use query variables instead of external JavaScript files.
 Check http://goo.gl/yemvyM for sample functions to restore the old method
 * Fixed: Fix schedule overwrite for the cron job